-2. Standards or interpretations issued, revised or amended, by International Accounting Standards Board ("IASB") which are not endorsed by FSC, and not yet adopted by the Group as at the end of the reporting period are listed below.
+2. Standards or interpretations issued, revised or amended, by International Accounting Standards Board ("IASB") which are endorsed by FSC, but not yet adopted by the Group as at the end of the reporting period are listed below.

-Items New, Revised or Amended Standards and Interpretations Effective Date Itellis New, Revised of Amended Standards and Interpretations issued by IASB 1 Interest Rate Benchmark Reform - Phase 2 (Amendments to 1 January 2021 IFRS 9, IAS 39, IFRS 7, IFRS 4 and IFRS 16)
+Items New, Revised or Amended Standards and Interpretations Effective Date issued by IASB 1 Narrow-scope amendments of IFRS, including Amendments 1 January 2022 to IFRS 3, Amendments to IAS 16, Amendments to IAS 37 and the Annual Improvements